hwdsl2/setup-ipsec-vpn/docs/uninstall.md

 ### Ubuntu/Debian

 Edit `/etc/iptables.rules` and remove unneeded rules.
 Your original rules (if any) are backed up as `/etc/iptables.rules.old-date-time`.
 In addition, edit `/etc/iptables/rules.v4` if the file exists.

 ### CentOS/RHEL

 Edit `/etc/sysconfig/iptables` and remove unneeded rules.
 Your original rules (if any) are backed up as `/etc/sysconfig/iptables.old-date-time`.

+**Note:** If using CentOS/RHEL 8 and firewalld was active during VPN setup, nftables may be configured.
+Edit `/etc/sysconfig/nftables.conf` and remove unneeded rules.
+Your original rules are backed up as `/etc/sysconfig/nftables.conf.old-date-time`.

 ## Fourth step